-The combustion of fossil fuels such as the coal, coke and natural gas we produce results in the creation of carbon dioxide that is currently emitted into the atmosphere by end-users.
+The combustion of fossil fuels, such as the coal, coke and natural gas that we produce results in the creation of carbon dioxide that is currently emitted into the atmosphere by end-users.
 Further, some of our operations emit GHGs directly, such as methane release resulting from coal mining and carbon dioxide during our coke production.
-Carbon dioxide is considered a greenhouse gas and is a major source of concern with respect to global warming, also known as climate change.
+Carbon dioxide is considered a GHGs and is a major source of concern with respect to global warming, also known as climate change.
 Climate change continues to attract public and scientific attention and increasing government attention is being paid to reducing GHG emissions.

 There are many legal and regulatory approaches currently in effect or being considered to address GHGs, including possible future U.S. treaty commitments, new federal or state legislation that may impose a carbon emissions tax or establish a "cap and trade" program, and regulation by the U.S. EPA.
-As part of the Fiscal Year 2008 Consolidated Appropriations Act, signed into law on December 26, 2007, the EPA was ordered to publish a rule requiring public reporting of GHG emissions from large sources.
-The GHG Reporting Program database was published for the first time on January 11, 2012 and includes data reported under the rule and provides the first comprehensive nationwide GHG emissions database for the United States, even though electric power plants have been reporting their carbon dioxide emissions for two decades under the CAA Amendments of 1990.